 Time from Chicago: 2 hours

 Tippecanoe River State Park in northern Indiana is a popular Midwest summer destination.
 In the summer, you can rent tubes and float along the lazy river or you can also rent canoes or kayaks from various outfitters.
-You can join this River Tubing Day Trip from Chicago.

 South Bend, Indiana